pkp/ojs-user-guide/en/editorial-workflow/production.md

 ### <a name="production-discussions"></a>Production Discussions

-Editors and production assistants can use this panel to initiate conversations, if there are any details that need to be clarified before the final publication files can be created.
+Editors and production assistants can use this panel to initiate conversations if there are any details that need to be clarified before the final publication files can be created.

 ### <a name="publication-formats"></a>Galleys